Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 The second loop adds 7 more to each value.
-You can change the added amount to anything you like by changing <h3>var per1 = 7;</h3> from 7 to any number you want.
+You can change the added amount to anything you like by changing <h3>var per1 = 7;</h3> from 7 to any number you want, then run the code again.

-<br /><br />

-You can change the numbers to anything you like and run the code again to create any one-dimensional set.

 <br /><br />